kort1k/ieee_ml/README.md

 -----------------------------------

 3. What to do if you face setup issues before the workshop:
-The setup is infact quite simple if you have a latest Tensorflow installation.
+The setup is in fact quite simple if you have a latest Tensorflow installation.
 Only additional thing to do download the course materials and repo and then do install additional packages using pip install -r requirements.txt